2020 soundOn Festival of Modern Music

 Thresholds, January 9-12, 2020

-Workshops, Panel Discussions, Open Rehearsals, and Chamber Music Concerts
+Open Rehearsals and Chamber Music Concerts

 The Athenaeum Music & Arts Library, together with San Diego New Music, presents the soundON Festival of Modern Music, annually in January.
-The soundON Festival of Modern Music brings together an international roster of composers and performers to present a four-day exploration of contemporary chamber music.
+The soundON Festival of Modern Music brings together an international roster of composers and performers to present a three-day exploration of contemporary chamber music.
 Featuring performances by NOISE and Affiliated Artists, the multi-day festival format allows us to present unconventional works in an informal and enjoyable setting.
 We also reach out to young artists and audiences through an interactive workshop to build a new generation of new music supporters and artists.
-Now in its twelfth year, the soundON Festival has become a fixture in the musical landscape of San Diego.
+Now in its thirteenth year, the soundON Festival has become a fixture in the musical landscape of San Diego.

 In the Confessions, St. Augustine wrote about the distentio animi, the distension of the mind that refers to its stretching out in relation to past and future, a three-fold present known in memory, attention, and expectation.
 This is an analogue to what musicians would call “performative time,” or perhaps, what Gabriel Motzkin calls “abnormal time,” a transcendent state that can be experienced only at those rare moments when the normal, everyday world loses its meaning, thus making this kind of time more authentic.
 The 13th edition of the SoundON Festival of Modern Music explores these rarified states, these journeys to thresholds of space, time, memory and perception.